2022 Park Specific Stipulations

 - All vendors must use approved Bear Resistant Food Containers when operating within Gates of the Arctic National Park and Preserve; or suspending items at least 10 feet off the ground and 4 feet horizontally from a tree trunk; or by other techniques subject to NPS approval.
 Approved bear resistant food containers can be found at http://igbconline.org/certified-products-list.
 Other types of containers may be approved following inspection by the NPS.
 Unattended food caches are not permitted, except when they are associated with an on-going trip and/or occupied campsite and secured in a bear resistant manner.

 - The following provisions apply to commercial winter activities:

 - Sled dogs will be staked out on a picket cable or similar gangline, and not tied individually to trees.
-Dog food should be heated with a stove.

 **Definition: Incidental Big Game Transporter – taken from State of Alaska Statutes and Regulations for Big Game Guides and Transporters (Sec.
 08.54.790) “Incidental” means transportation provided to a big game hunter by an air taxi operator or air carrier who does not charge more than the usual tariff or charter rate for the carriage of big game hunters, their equipment, or big game animals harvested by hunters; or advertise transportation services or big game hunting services to the public; in this subparagraph, “advertise” means soliciting big game hunters to be customers of an air taxi operator or air carrier for the purpose of providing air transportation to, from, or in the field through the use of print or electronic media, including advertising at trade shows, or the use of hunt broker services or other promotional services.